Yesterday and Today: Classification in the Beatles' catalogue

 In his 1977 book The Beatles Forever, Nicholas Schaffner commented on the enduring aspect of Capitol's reconfiguring of the Beatles' EMI LPs:

 If you are an American Beatlemaniac, it is possible that you rate albums such as Beatles '65, Beatles VI, and Yesterday and Today among your favorites.
 Mention this to a British fan, however, and, unless he is a seasoned collector, he might have little or no idea what you're talking about ...
 He, in turn, may cite such unfamiliar titles (to Americans) as With the Beatles or Beatles for Sale; even should you agree on the respective excellence of, say, the Hard Day's Night or Revolver albums, you'll actually be talking about quite different compilations ...
 You would both be right, for until 1967 and Sgt.
 Pepper ... no British rock album could reasonably hope to survive the voyage across the Atlantic intact.

 Writing in the 21st century, both Tim Riley and American Songwriter journalist Jim Beviglia classified Yesterday and Today as a compilation album.
 Joe Bosso of MusicRadar said it was one in a series of "hit-filled compilation albums" that the American Capitol label "sliced and diced" from the Beatles' original British albums.

-In early 1986, Capitol deleted Yesterday and Today and nine other Beatles albums from its catalogue.
-The company announced that over the next two years, the Beatles' catalogue would be streamlined to adhere to the band's EMI releases up to Revolver.
-The international standardisation of their catalogue was established in 1987 with the CD release of their EMI albums, followed by the two-volume Past Masters compilation containing all the band's non-album singles.
-In 2014, the album was reissued as part of the Beatles' U.S. Albums box set.
+In early 1986, Capitol announced that over the next two years, the Beatles' catalogue would be streamlined to adhere to the band's EMI releases up to Revolver.
+The international standardisation of their catalogue was established in 1987 with the CD release of their original EMI/Parlophone albums, followed by the two-volume Past Masters compilation containing all the band's non-album singles.
+The US Capitol albums were deleted on LP in 1989, although they remained available on cassette into the early 1990s.
+In 2014, Yesterday and Today was reissued individually and included in the Beatles' U.S. Albums box set.
 In a review of the box set for Mojo magazine, Jon Savage described Yesterday and Today as a "rag-bag of material" for which the withdrawn butcher cover was an apt depiction, since the album represented "the worst piece of vandalism" carried out by Capitol on the band's music.
 Although he acknowledged that the company's approach was in keeping with all of the band's previous US releases, Savage was critical of Capitol's failure to include "Paperback Writer" and its B-side, "Rain", and for leaving the US version of Revolver with "three key songs ... ripped from its heart".